 Valeska Soares (b.1957) was born in Belo Horizonte, Brazil, and from a young age, she was exposed to references from a variety of cultural milieus, including poetry, literature, film, psychology, and mythology.
-She studied architecture at Universidade Santa Úrsula, Rio de Janeiro; this training reinforced an interest in site specificity, with artworks that consider both contextual history and spatial constructs.
-The Brazilian art scene in the late-1980s and early 1990s catalyzed Soares’ artistic career in Rio and São Paulo, and in 1992, she moved to Brooklyn, NY, continuing her artistic education and career.
+She studied architecture at Universidade Santa Úrsula, Rio de Janiero; this training reinforced an interest in site specificity, with artworks that consider both contextual history and spatial constructs.
+The Brazilian art scene in the late 1980s and early 1990s catalyzed Soares’s artistic career in Rio and São Paulo, and in 1992, she moved to Brooklyn, NY, continuing her artistic education and career.
 From New York, throughout the 1990s and 2000s, her work has been positioned in multiple platforms, reinforcing the globalized art world’s questions of geography, cultural and national identity, discipline, and form.

-Desire is a central theme in Soares’ practice, enticing viewer engagement by alluring all five senses.
+Desire is a central theme in Soares’s practice, enticing viewers though an engagement with all five senses.
 Her installations have included perfume, decaying flowers, or spirits; these works result in phenomenological experiences that shift perception and expectations.
-In her words “desire is like a vanishing point: every time you go towards it, it recedes a little.”
+In her words, “desire is like a vanishing point: every time you go towards it, it recedes a little.”
 Another motif in her work is the transference of personal memory and collective history; the artist frequently re-purposes second hand objects that she considers charged by “the lives and memories [of former owners], becoming for a moment in time, part of those personal narratives as each one travels from subject to subject.”
-Canvasses made of book covers convene and re-orient individual narratives; collections of empty antique cake platters or half-filled drinking glasses, suggest rituals or celebrations that have been suspended in time.
-Soares’ art encourages the widest possible viewer experience, rejecting the idea of a singular reading or message.
+Canvases made of book covers convene and re-orient individual narratives; collections of empty antique cake platters or half-filled drinking glasses suggest rituals or celebrations that have been suspended in time.
+Soares’s art encourages the widest possible viewer experience, rejecting the idea of a singular reading or message.
 Describing this interest in unrestricted opportunities for engagement, she states, “what interests me is the surprise in how each person is going to perceive the piece.
 And even the same person, on different days—depending on the sun and the moon, a dream they had, how they woke up—the work is never the same.”